Top 20 Advanced Essential Excel Skills You Need to Know

 6) Protecting Your Work

-You have gone to a great deal of trouble designing the perfect spreadsheet, so the last thing you need is someone opening it and accidently overwriting a formula, or changing something they are not supposed to change.
+You have gone to a great deal of trouble designing the perfect spreadsheet, so the last thing you need is someone opening it and accidentally overwriting a formula, or changing something they are not supposed to change.
 And this is where protection comes in.

 Excel has some great tools for protecting your work and controlling what your users can change.
 You can protect formula cells to stop them from being changed, stop columns or rows from being resized or even stop the user from changing the structure of the workbook by adding or deleting sheets.
 At an advanced level, you can even allow only certain users to edit particular regions.